jimmyshi360/Charm-City-Murals/README.md

 ## Why does this matter?

 Baltimore is a city of creatives.
-Local artists use their work as a way to connect people and communities, and to express the city's unique history and personality so central to the it's identity.
+Local artists use their work as a way to connect people and communities, and to express the city's unique history and personality so central to its identity.
 This application showcases the much lauded artistic scene in Baltimore City, yet also reveals a deeply rich past, and a dynamic, complex present permeating throughout the nation.
 Most importantly, however, murals express the current social and political climate, sometimes strongly enough to become a form of activism and bring to light the community's struggles.
 Overall, this application encourages our residents to explore the city and is an important step forward in celebrating and acknowledging public art as a voice of charm city.

 For example-- Freddie Gray murals, Baltimore Love Project